-2.10 Combining PPS Assessments and OBRA Assessments
+Combining PPS Assessments and OBRA Assessments

-- When the OBRA and PPS assessment time frames coincide (except the IPA), one assessment may be used to satisfy both requirements.
-PPS and OBRA assessments may be combined when the ARD windows overlap allowing for a common assessment reference date. - When combining the OBRA and PPS assessments, the most stringent requirements for ARD, item set, and CAA completion requirements must be met.
+- SNF providers are required to meet both OBRA and PPS standards in a Medicare certified nursing facility: - When the OBRA and PPS assessment time frames coincide (except the IPA), one assessment may be used to satisfy both requirements. - PPS and OBRA assessments (except the IPA) may be combined when the ARD windows overlap allowing for a common assessment reference date.
+When combining the OBRA and PPS assessments, the most stringent requirements for ARD, item set, and CAA completion requirements must be met, and all required items are completed.